isomerpages/mol-services/designoptions/00a-move-house(accordion).md

       To transfer your child(ren) to a primary school within your new neighborhood,  do read here for primary school transfer procedures <a href="https://beta.moe.gov.sg/primary/transfers/" target="_blank">here</a>.
   - title: Update change of address
     content: |
-      After moving to your new home, you may bring your NRIC and any documentary evidence showing your new address to [update your details](https://www.ica.gov.sg/documents/ic/update_residential_address){:target="_blank"}.
+      After moving to your new home, you may bring your NRIC and [any documentary evidence](https://www.ica.gov.sg/documents/ic/update_residential_address){:target="_blank"} showing your new address to a neighbourhood police post, neighbourhood police centre or [Immigration & Checkpoints Authority](https://www.ica.gov.sg/documents/ic/update_residential_address){:target="_blank"}.
   - title: Season Parking
     content: |
       If you own a vehicle, you will need to: